 Now that you have the slices cut, you could just put them into a roasting pan coated with some oil, cover them with foil, and roast at anywhere from 375 to 450 (your choice) until they are soft, with the flesh easily pierced with a fork.
 Remove from the oven and, as soon as cool enough to handle, slip the peelings off easily with a small knife.

 If, however, you want to cube the squash for use in sautes, an Indian curry, etc., you now need to peel them.
 Remember when I mentioned having the right tools?
-Now is the time for a small knife, definitely nothing too big.
+Now is the time for a small, but still very sharp, knife, definitely nothing too big.
 You need a good paring knife--paring as in paring, removing the peel from something, right?
 Good.

 Now here is the next step that I almost hesitate to share.
 The easiest way to peel these pretty rounds of squash is not to use a cutting board.
 Instead, you are going to use a time-honored and potentially dangerous method.
 You are going to take the round of squash in one hand and then gently take the small but sharp knife in the other hand and begin cutting the peeling off the squash slice, pulling the blade toward yourself.